WVUHPC/2016-bigData/docs/source/bigdata/definition/intro.rst

-What is "big Data"
+What is "Big Data"
 ==================

-"big Data" has numerous definitions - and it's variation of application is always tied to context.
+"Big Data" has numerous definitions - and there application is always tied to context.
 There are added difficulties for just producing large data sets - specifially what techniques you will use.
 Additionally, statistical tests and method applications often need to be modified when